Madagascar

 Provinces

-Administratively, the country is divided into 6 autonomous provinces (Malag faritany mizakatena) and 22 regions.
-The division into provinces took place in 1946 on a French initiative; at first there were only five provinces, but only later, in the 50s, Antsiranana became autonomous.
-Until 1992, the status of the provinces was not entirely clear, since the constitution did not say a word about them.
-In the new constitution, adopted in 1992, it was stated that the republic should be divided into independent territorial units of three levels: regions (malag. faritra), departments (malag. departemanta) and communes (malag. kaominina).
-Thus, the provinces again found themselves outside the constitution, but de facto continued to exist.
-After Didier Ratsiraka's re-election as president in 1997, they were asked to introduce the provinces into the constitution as an "autonomous province" administrative unit.
-In 2000, the amendment was adopted.
-Mark Ravalumanana, who was elected president in 2001, replaced the provincial governors with his appointees, designating their status as Presidents by special delegation (PSD).
-In 2007, a successful referendum was held for the abolition of the provinces, so in the near future, after the administrative reform, the regions will become the highest territorial entity within the state.
-However, in the new constitution adopted in 2010, 6 autonomous provinces reappeared.
+Administratively, the country is divided into six autonomous provinces (Malag faritany mizakatena) and 22 regions.
+The division into provinces was a French initiative in 1946, and initially there were only five provinces, but Antiranana later gained autonomy in the 1950s.
+(The new Constitution adopted in 1992 specified the division of the Republic into three levels of independent territorial units: regions (malag. faritra), provinces (malag. departemanta), and municipalities (malag. kaominina).
+Thus, the provinces were again removed from the Constitution, but they continued to exist in effect.
+1997, after Didier Ratsiraka was reelected president, it was sought to introduce the provinces into the Constitution as "autonomous" administrative units.
+2000, an amendment was adopted.
+2001, the president was elected.
+Marc Ravalmanana replaced the provincial governors with his own appointees, making their position President by Special Delegation (PSD); in 2007, a referendum was held to abolish the provinces, and in the near future, through administrative reform, the regions will become the supreme territory of the state.
+However, the new constitution adopted in 2010 reintroduced the six autonomous provinces.

 Population